k-gerner/Game-Pigeon-Solvers/README.md

 - Minimax algorithm using Alpha-Beta Pruning
 - Dueling AI functionality allows you to challenge this AI with your own Connect 4 AI
+- Save state functionality for if you want to exit the program and come back later
+- Ability to see all the previous moves that have been played, one by one, displayed on the game board.
 - Color-coded output on the game board to easily distinguish friendly pieces from enemy pieces.
 Includes a green coloring of the most recently played column, grey coloring of unavailable